tryyang2001/tp/docs/UserGuide.md

 __________________________________________________________________________________________________________
 ```

+💡 **Tip:** Similar to [Food Item](#421-adding-food-items-add-f), if you do not specify the date and time of the Exercise Item,
+it is assumed that the date and time is based on the date and time of input.

+💡 **Tip:** It is possible to add Exercise Item without providing the calories burnt from it.
+You can do this by saving the corresponding
+Exercise Item into the Exercise Bank.
+More details can be found at [here](#46-building-your-exercise-bank).

 #### 4.3.2 Viewing Exercise Items `view e/`

 It is possible to view and check all the exercises you have added.
-This command is for you to view all the exercises taken
+This command is for you to view all the exercises that you have done
-and the calories that are added within the past 7 days (including today) from the list.
+and their calories within the past 7 days (including today) in the list.

 Format: `view e/`